adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 ## 2. Add the folder to the path

-**On Windows 10:** Click right on the start button - System - _(left hand side)_ Advanced system settings - Environment Variables - find `path` - Edit... - New - on my machine it is `c:\Program Files\erl8.3\bin`
+**On Windows 10:** Right click on the start button - System - _(left hand side)_ Advanced system settings - Environment Variables - find `path` - Edit... - New - on my machine it is `c:\Program Files\erl8.3\bin`

 It many clicks away, I've reported a usability bug, it's by design: http://imgur.com/a/qbeTc

 ## 3. Install rebar

-For more detail of instructions can be found on this link: http://theburningmonk.com/2014/08/getting-started-with-rebar-on-windows/
+A very detailed set of instructions can be found on this link: http://theburningmonk.com/2014/08/getting-started-with-rebar-on-windows/

 In case the link goes offline:

 **3.1)** `git clone https://github.com/rebar/rebar`

-**3.2)** go to directory and run `bootstrap.bat`
+**3.2)** go into that directory and run `bootstrap.bat`

 **3.3)** same business as previously, add the directory to the path so that you can execute `rebar`